Bellomia/ASD_UniMib/README.md

 # ASD @ UniMib
-Codes for the Data Analysis exam at UniMib [2016/17]
+Scripts for the Data Analysis exam at UniMib [2016/17]

 - Script&Data contains the Python and R scripts for the various exercises.